 Come can also be used to mean “as with” or “like.”

-Che is a flexible little word.
-You might remember from earlier that it can be used to mean “who” as a relative pronoun.
-In this context, however, it’s a homophone that means “what.”
+You might remember from earlier that che can be used to mean “who” as a relative pronoun.
+In the context of a question, however, it means “what.”

-It helps to remember that cosa is a homophone too.
-It can be used as a noun to mean “thing” or “it,” such as in the sentence “Non mi piace questa cosa” (“I don’t like this thing”).
+Remember that cosa as a noun means “thing” or “it,” such as in the sentence “Non mi piace questa cosa” (“I don’t like this thing”).

 The end of cosa can also change to cos’è when that form of “is” comes after.